zonca/italianschoolsd-website/site/content/enroll-accredited.md

 ## Tuition for accredited classes

-The total yearly tuition for 35 weeks of instruction is:
+The total yearly tuition for 35 weeks of instruction (2 hours of class and 2 hours of homework per week) is:

 **$2180**